ahshabayek/Brain/pages/Machine Learning%2F Reinforcement Learning.md

 	- deep q network algorithm:
 		- ![image.png](../assets/image_1678224844704_0.png)
 	- refine network:
-		- infer only once and have 4 outcomes instead of infering 4 times one for each state, network then -
+		- infer only once and have 4 outcomes instead of inferring 4 times one for each state, network then only computes q values. (more understanding needed)
+		-
 		- ![image.png](../assets/image_1678225024426_0.png)
 		-